-The best smartwatches you can swim with, featuring at least 50-meter (5 ATM) water resistance…
+The best smartwatches you can swim with, featuring at least 50-meter water resistance…

-Waterproof smartwatches are still mostly niche products, but that is starting to change with the introduction of more models that are water-resistant to 50-meters and beyond.
-Most mainstream smartwatches have an Ingress Protection rating of IP68.
-These smartwatches have been tested to survive submersion in shallow water for a short period of time and are not intended to be used for swimming or water sports.
-Although they are water-resistant, you should try to avoid regularly exposing them to water.
-IP68-rated watches are designed to withstand accidental water exposure and the occasional dunking but they are not intended for regular wear underwater or for water-based activities.
-If you plan to expose your smartwatch to water regularly or want to swim with it, see the models listed below that have better water resistance.
+Waterproof smartwatches are now mainstream, as most of the major manufacturers now offer models with 50-meter (a.k.a.
+5 bar or 5 ATM) water resistance.
+In the past, most smartwatches had an Ingress Protection (IP) rating of IP68 and were tested to survive submersion in shallow water for a short period of time, but were not intended to be used for swimming or water sports.
+IP68-rated watches are designed to withstand accidental water exposure and the occasional dunking, but they are not intended for regular use underwater or for water-based activities like swimming.
+If you plan to expose your smartwatch to water regularly or want to swim with it, it should have at least 50-meter water resistance.

-Note: “Waterproof” is used as a descriptive marketing term when it comes to electronics and should not be taken literally (as increasing depth, pressure, and time will eventually overcome most waterproof devices).
-“Water-resistant” is the more accurate term and commonly used when referring to traditional watches.
+Note: “Waterproof” is used as a descriptive marketing term when it comes to electronics and should not be taken literally (since increasing depth, pressure, and time will eventually overcome most waterproof devices).
+“Water-resistant” is the more accurate term that is commonly used when referring to traditional watches.
 This list focuses on smartwatches that are at least water-resistant to 50 meters.
-A 50-meter (or 5 ATM) water resistance rating is suitable for swimming.
-For activities like surfing or shallow water diving, a watch with 100-meter water-resistance is recommended.
+A 50-meter water resistance rating is suitable for swimming.
+For more intense activities like snorkeling and surfing, a watch with 100-meter water-resistance is recommended.
 For the best water-resistance currently available, consider the following smartwatch models.

 Casio Pro Trek Smart WSD-F30: